 Our mission is to share the lives and amplify the voices of the community–particularly those of the underserved–to remain faithful to editorial independence, to preserve journalistic freedom from corporate and political control, and to reveal the overreach of authority and failure to protect the health of the community by officials and governmental bodies, business interests–both for-profit and non-profit–as well as other dominant institutions.

 We want to celebrate the joys and victories in the Central Valley in addition to holding the powerful accountable.
-We will be reporting on issues relevant and vital to the community, such as housing, the environment, health, the arts and education.
+We will be reporting on issues relevant and vital to the community, such as housing, the environment, health, the arts, and education.
 We are just starting out as a grassroots organization.
-In the future, we hope to partner with a cross-section of journalists and members of the community to contribute to our site, in what we hope will be a lasting endeavor.
+In the future, we hope to partner with a cross-section of journalists and members of the community, in what we hope will be a lasting endeavor.

 Emily Brandt | Writer, Researcher | firstname.lastname@example.org

 Fresno, California became Emily’s new home in 1979.
 She grew up in Hartford, Conn., Norwich, Vt., and Pittsburgh, Penn., and met her husband in Princeton, N.J.
 After they were married, they worked in a senior citizen’s home in France through the Mennonite Central Committee where their daughter Hannah was born.
 Their two sons were born in Fresno.